-(including pupil Not less than one for

-personnel workers, every 2,000 students
+(including pupil personnel workers, school psychologists, Not less than one for every 2,000 students social workers, community coordinators)

-school psychologists,

-social workers,

-community coordinators)

 - d.
-Speech and/or Hearing Therapists Not less than one for every 1,800 students - 5.
+Speech and/or Hearing Therapists Not less than one for every 1,800 students - 8.
 Elementary art, vocal music, and physical education teachers shall be assigned to no more than two schools if possible and in no case more than three schools.